 Amy Adams revealed that he made her cry almost every day of filming American Hustle.
 She said, “I was really just devastated on set.
 I mean, not every day, but most.
 Jennifer [Lawrence] doesn’t take any of it on.
 She’s Teflon.
 And I am not Teflon.
 But I also don’t like to see other people treated badly…It’s not OK with me.
 Life to me is more important than movies.
 It really taught me how to separate work and home.
 Because I was like, ‘I cannot bring this experience home with me to my daughter.’”

-Birthplace: New York City, New York, United States of America
+- Birthplace: New York City, New York, United States of America

-Nationality: United States of America
+- Nationality: United States of America

 The Titanic director apparently earned the nickname "Iron Jim" while making films like Terminator and Titanic throughout his career.
-He apparently despises the interruptions of cell phones so much, he actually nails them to the wall if they go off.
+He reportedly despises the interruptions of cell phones so much, he actually nails them to the wall if they go off.

 Cameron's ex-wife, Terminator star Linda Hamilton, told reporters that life with Cameron was "terrible on every level."
 It's even said that on the set of his film True Lies, he threatened to fire people who dared to take bathroom breaks.

-Birthplace: Canada, Kapuskasing, Americas
+- Birthplace: Kapuskasing, Canada

 According to Transformers star Josh Duhamel, director Michael Bay doesn't care about anything but making a good film — although many don't think his films are good — even if it includes hurting people's feelings.
 Megan Fox talked badly of Bay to the press, comparing his on-set nightmarish behavior to both Hitler and Napoleon.
 Even Bruce Willis said that while filming Armageddon, Bay screamed the whole time, which did not make for a "pleasant experience."

-Nationality: United States of America
+- Nationality: United States of America

 It all stems from Apocalypse Now.
-Coppola is known for alledgedly having one of the biggest on-set tantrums of all time during the filming of the Heart of Darkness adaptation.
+Coppola is known for allegedly having one of the biggest on-set tantrums of all time during the filming of the Heart of Darkness adaptation.
 Not only did he force Harvey Keitel to quit, but when his star Martin Sheen suffered a heart attack on set, Coppola told the studio it was just "heat exhaustion."

-Hhe reportedly forced the prop department to use real cadavers in the film, and he was apparently so chaotic, he was near taking his own life during the shoot.
+He reportedly forced the prop department to use real cadavers in the film, and he was apparently so chaotic, he was near taking his own life during the shoot.

-Birthplace: Detroit, Michigan, United States of America
+- Birthplace: Detroit, Michigan, USA

-Nationality: Italy, United States of America
+- Nationality: Italy, United States of America